briankoser/sfc-listeners-guide/episodes/0211-simon-pegg-joins-monty-python-and-other-news.md

 Ben is done with cinematic universes.

-Disney has the rights to make future Indiana Jones movies. <q class="archivist inline">Hard to believe they still haven't made one.
-It was first supposed to come out in 2016; last announcement said 2021.</q>
+Disney has the rights to make future Indiana Jones movies. {% arc %}Hard to believe they still haven't made one.
+It was first supposed to come out in 2016; last announcement said 2021.{% endarc %}

 What the Frodo: A valve engineer created controllers, one for your mouth, one for your butt (for the disabled)